DHTMLX/docs-suite/docs/data_collection/api/datacollection_serialize_method.md

 @signature: {'serialize(driver?: DataDriver): T[];'}

 @params:
-- driver			string		optional, the format that the data will be serialized into (json, csv, xml), json by default
+`driver: string` - optional, the format that the data will be serialized into (json, csv, xml), json by default

 @returns:
-- data		array,string		serialized data for each item of the component either as an array of JSON objects or as a CSV/XML string
+Returns serialized data for each item of the component either as an array of JSON objects or as a CSV/XML string.

 @example:
 var data = component.data.serialize("csv");